kno/devCrew/README.md

    When a saved plan is executed the CLI rebuilds the crew directly from these YAML files, ensuring that the stored configuration is the one actually run.
+   Plans are now written to disk immediately after the planner responds so the crew definition is preserved even if execution is skipped or fails later.
+   As soon as a run finishes (or is skipped) the corresponding directory is updated with the execution status (`planned`, `executed`, `skipped`, `dry-run`, `cancelled`, or `error`) and a `result.json`/`result.txt` file so every piece of data is captured the moment it becomes available.

 ## Extending